-20% of the cost for Medicare-covered diabetes self-dialysis management training
+20% of the cost for Medicare-covered diabetes self-management training drug benefit.
+For information about coverage for Part B Drugs, please go to the section below, "Medicare Part B prescription drugs."

-20% of the cost for Medicare-covered home dialysis equipment and supplies
+20% of the cost for Medicare-covered home dialysis equipment and supplies Services that are covered for you